jonaslorander/lrndr.pub/README.md

 * List demo posts and settings
 * Showing users
 * Ading users (only if admin)
+* Adding and editing posts/pages
+  * Categories do not work
+  * Post/page settings needs some updates to GUI
+* Showing posts/pages
+* Showing comments on posts

+Note: At the moment, users (that are not admins) can edit other users posts/pages.

 ## Users
 Admin: admin : adminpass